-Susceptibility, in the context of climate change, refers to the propensity of exposed elements - persons, livelihoods, and assets - to be adversely affected by the impacts of hazard events.
-Susceptibility is shaped by socio-economic and institutional indicators, including socio-economic inequality and exposure and institutional (in)stability.
+Susceptibility, in the context of climate change, refers to the propensity of exposed elements - persons, livelihoods ,and assets - to be adversely affected by the impacts of hazard events. susceptibility is shaped by socio-economic and institutional indicators.

-Dimension: Socio-economic inequality and exposure
+Dimension: Socio-economic susceptibility